Why would I need a proof of liability letter?

-Legal liability insurance for an accident that takes place on court and arises from the tennis professional's playing, practicing, teaching or officiating in tennis, pickleball and platform tennis.
+Legal liability insurance for an accident that takes place on the court and arises from the tennis professional's playing, practicing, teaching, or officiating in tennis, pickleball, and platform tennis.
 The policy protects the professional from any claim filed against them by the injured student under the above mentioned circumstances.

-NONMEMBER TEACHING ASSISTANTS OF CERTIFIED MEMBERS may apply for coverage under this policy.
-It is necessary for a certified member to submit the names of his/her assistants, plus $125 each to the USPTA World Headquarters.
+Certified Professionals may add a Non-Member Teaching Assistant to their liability policy by remitting a $125 payment to the USPTA World Headquarters.
 The nonmember assistant must be 18 years or older and the certified member holding the policy must be on the premises while that assistant is teaching, otherwise the non-member coverage is void.
 The non-member insurance fee is nonrefundable, and is neither prorated nor transferable.
-When adding nonmember assistants, the effective date for their coverage is the date the letter and proper payment to the USPTA World Headquarters are received by the USPTA Insurance Department.
-Reapplication must be made by the USPTA sponsor for the nonmember insure each policy year in a timely fashion, since no notices or invoices will be sent as a reminder.
+When adding non-member assistants, the effective date for their coverage is the date the letter and proper payment to the USPTA World Headquarters are received by the USPTA Insurance Department.
+Reapplication must be made by the USPTA sponsor for the nonmember's insurance policy in a timely fashion each year, since no notices or invoices will be sent as a reminder.

 What should I do if an accident occurs on court?

-If it becomes necessary to report an accident, a member should call the World Headquarters immediately with all details of the accident and ask for Sarah Fisher, Insurance Department.
+If it becomes necessary to report an accident, a member should call the World Headquarters immediately with all details of the accident and ask for Linda Virgovicova, Insurance Department.

 How do I obtain proof of coverage?

-IF AN APPLICANT OR CERTIFIED MEMBER REQUESTS PROOF OF COVERAGE in addition to this letter of explanation, a certificate of insurance may be requested.
+If an applicant or certified member requests proof of coverage in addition to this letter of explanation, a certificate of insurance may be requested.
 The cost for this is $30 for each certificate requested by a certified member or an applicant.
-(Click here for a sample/Click here to order) Copies of the liability policy book will be made available to a member at a cost of $35.
-Recreational Coaches who choose to purchase the insurance may request a copy of the policy book for $30, which covers administrative and mailing fees.
 All fees must be received by USPTA prior to mailing the certificate or policy.

 Am I covered for pickleball or platform tennis?

 Yes.
-The USPTA liability policy includes liability insurance, while on court, for bodily injury to others, and for damage to property not in the tennis professional's care, custody or control.
+The USPTA liability policy includes liability insurance, while on-court, for bodily injury to others, and for damage to property not in the tennis professional's care, custody, or control.
 It does not cover injury to the tennis professional, or damage to his/her property.
-The accident must have taken place on court, and arisen from the tennis professional's playing, practicing, teaching or officiating in pickleball or platform tennis.
-Nonmember assistants are not covered for pickleball and platform tennis.
+The accident must have taken place on-court and arisen from the tennis professional's playing, practicing, teaching, or officiating in pickleball or platform tennis.

 What coverage is not provided?

-USPTA does not provide coverage for clubs, camps, clinics, academies, etc. If these facilities or programs wish to be insured, they must contact their local insurance agent.
-The USPTA liability insurance program covers each USPTA member who teaches at clubs and other facilities or in various camps, clinics, academies and other such businesses, but does not cover the club, facility, camp, clinic or academy as a business entity.
-If a lawsuit is initiated because of an accident at any of these facilities, the USPTA liability insurance will protect the professional as an individual, but the owners, directors or other principles of those facilities must have their own insurance to cover any liability that may occur due to their own negligence or act.
+The USPTA does not provide coverage for clubs, camps, clinics, or academies, etc. If these facilities or programs wish to be insured, they must contact their local insurance agent.
+The USPTA liability insurance program covers each USPTA member who teaches at clubs and other facilities or in various camps, clinics, academies, and other such businesses, but does not cover the club, facility, camp, clinic, or academy as a business entity.
+If a lawsuit is initiated because of an accident at any of these facilities, the USPTA liability insurance will protect the professional as an individual, but the owners, directors, or other principles of those facilities must have their own insurance to cover any liability that may occur due to their own negligence or act.